List of burn centers in the United States

 This is a list of burn centers in the United States.
 A burn center or burn care facility is typically a hospital ward which specializes in the treatment of severe burn injuries.
 As of 2011, there are 123 self-designated burn care facilities in the United States.
 The American Burn Association (ABA) and the American College of Surgeons (ACS) developed a joint review program to verify burn centers that meet the criteria for optimal care to burn patients.
-The following list includes burn centers that are known to ABA as of May 2010.
-Not all listed burn centers on this page have achieved ABA/ACS verification.
-For a list of verified burn centers, visit the website for the American Burn Association.
+The following list includes burn centers that are known to the ABA as of May 2010.